 The Business department of College of the Ozarks offers programs in accounting and business administration.
-The goal of the Business Department is to provide specific vocational training in each of these fields as well as preparation in the five-fold mission areas of the college: academic, vocational, Christian, patriotic, and cultural.
-With the training received at College of the Ozarks, a business student is very well prepared to enter the world of work, equipped with a bachelor's degree in business and real-world, hands-on experience.
+The goal of the Business school is to provide specific vocational training in each of these fields as well as preparation in the five-fold mission areas of the college: academic, vocational, Christian, patriotic, and cultural.
+Graduates from our Christian business school are well prepared to enter the world of work, equipped with a bachelor's degree in business and real-world, hands-on experience.

 Opportunities for students to apply the business knowledge they are attaining are available in our two business related clubs: Phi Beta Lambda and the Business Undergraduate Society.

 General Business Emphasis